May 2, 2017

 - Lower development costs: fewer engineering hours required to achieve desired performance, consistency and scale

 Perspectives on the new Falcon JIT compiler

-“In our business speed is critical, but speed means nothing if you fail SLAs”, said Garry Turkington, CTO of Improve Digital.
-“Using the latest versions of Zing with the new Falcon JIT compiler we were able to reliably maintain our SLA standards at dramatically higher speeds than we were able to previously do with the Oracle HotSpot JVM.”
+“In our business speed is critical, but speed means nothing if you fail to meet service level requirements”, said Garry Turkington, CTO of Improve Digital.
+“Using the latest versions of Zing with the new Falcon JIT compiler we were able to reliably maintain our service level standards at dramatically higher speeds than we were able to previously do with the Oracle HotSpot JVM.”